Flooristics, LLC

 What Problems Can Gypsum-based Patches Create?

-September 25, 2016 by Flooristics staff Leave a Comment
+September 25, 2016 by Flooristics staff 2 Comments

 Share Button

 When preparing a floor, the covering material is not going to look or perform its best when the substrate is not prepared adequately.
-With a range of patching products that can help prepare substrate on the market today, it’s important to know the pros and cons of each type.
+With a range of patching products that can help prepare substrates on the market today, it’s important to know the pros and cons of each type.
 Gypsum-based patches are a common choice for contractors today.

 Why Gypsum-based Patches?